ashleve/lightning-hydra-template/README.md

 # each with different combination of batch_size and learning rate
 python train.py -m datamodule.batch_size=32,64,128 model.lr=0.001,0.0005
 ```
-*Currently sweeps aren't failure resistant (if one job crashes than the whole sweep crashes), but it will be supported inn future Hydra release.
+> Currently sweeps aren't failure resistant (if one job crashes than the whole sweep crashes), but it will be supported in future Hydra release.*

 </details>